con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > yang dag ye shes zla 'od bzang/ /
 >> 	gyi rgyan] em.; kyi brgyan NyiGyu

-Perfecting all perfections thoroughly,
+Perfecting all perfections perfectly,
-Whom all the bodhisattva grounds adorn,
+Who all the bodhisattva grounds adorn,
 The selflessness of pure phenomena,
-The moon of true knowledge with his bright light, (113)
+With lustre that's moon light unto knowledge, (133)

+* 113b, sarvabhūmivibhūṣaṇaḥ] VV: 'he who has all [bodhisattva] grounds as ornaments'.
+Ancient translation may suggest 'endowed with the ornaments of the grounds'.
+Here our English is a bit loose.
 * 113d, samyagjñānenduhṛtprabhaḥ: Tib. does not indicate a reflex of hṛt.
 VV's analysis of this compound is a bit difficult to follow; he may even read hṛtprabhaḥ as a separate word.